 Cut the knot pattern out of the sheet — it should be roughly 4" tall and 8.5" long.

-Note: If for some reason you're after a globe knot with a different number of facets (e.g. you want to make a bigger head, or use a different thickness of rope wick), or if math just gets your blood flowing, see the end of this section for my calculations.
+Note: If for some reason you're after a globe knot with a different number of facets (e.g. you want to make a bigger head, or use a different thickness of rope wick), or if math just gets your blood flowing, you can download the attached Contact Fire Poi Math PDF for my calculations.

 (noun) a round object against which material can be forged or shaped.

 Mmhmm, that's what a mandrel is.
-Riveting eh?
 We'll now make one out of a toilet paper roll and packing foam.

 Grab your cardboard tube, sheet of packing foam, and some tape.
 The tube I had is 4" tall, which I hope is the standard height for toilet paper where you come from because that's what the rest of the measurements are based on.
 Anyway, take your tube and tape the edge of the foam to it, then wrap it tightly around and around and tape down the end.

 Take your printed out knot template and glue it around the mandrel.
 It should wrap around the mandrel just about perfectly (a little overlap or coming up a bit short is ok).

 Now take your 12 toothpicks and cut one end (~1/2” or 1cm) off each of them so you don't stab yourself when you're tying your knot.
 Take your large sewing needle or another similarly sized poking object and make holes on the inside of each bend of the knot image (i.e. on the other side of the rope from each of the A1, B1, etc. symbols).
 You should push all the way through the cardboard into the center of the tube.
 Stick a trimmed toothpick into each hole.